SapphireAmoeba5/compiler/README.md

-A simple compiler and interpreter
+A simple compiler and interpreter.